Enchanted-Games/fix-horizontal-camera-lag/README.md

 Fix for MC-259512

+## Other loaders

+I'll probably port this to NeoForge at some point but for now it's fabric only

 ## Multiplayer Warning

 This mod doesn't change how entities are moved in any way, but this mod may give you a slight advantage due to the nature of what it does.